rio-si/Group6_SENG3010_mainRepo/README.md

 */

-# Logs 20/2 - Twentieth of February
+# Logs 19/2 - Nineteenth of February
 /*
 - PgAdmin installed on ubuntu-sql VM